SDG 17 - Partnerships for the Goals

 The aim of this course is to train agricultural engineers in rural development who, with the knowledge they have acquired, will supervise the production, distribution and control processes that ensure the optimal use of resources, as well as the organisation and management of production and services.
 They will have a detailed knowledge of the specific features of the functioning of rural and territorial development in Europe and Hungary (the role of agriculture in maintaining and developing the countryside) and the reasons for these specific features.
 They are suitable for positions as planning and development engineers, researchers and managers.
 They are prepared to pursue their studies in a doctoral programme.

-Further training as a biological soil resource management engineer/biological soil resource management specialist
+Advanced training as a biological soil resource management engineer/ specialist

 The aim of the training is to introduce alternative, environmentally friendly and cheaper solutions to the intensive use of fertilisers and pesticides, and to show the possibilities of conversion to organic farming to professionals interested in this field.
 The training will also provide useful knowledge for land users who want to rationalise their land use, improve their soils, stop soil degradation and prevent soil degradation.